mykelalvis/FT/Traveller/WORKING/Book 1.md

 WEIGHT LIMITATIONS

 Normal Load: May not exceed
 personal strength in kilograms.
-Double Load: Encumbered, but may carry twice personal strength in kilo- grams.
-Strength, dexterity, and endur- ance reduced by - 1 each.
+Double Load: Encumbered, but may carry twice personal strength in kilo-grams.
+Strength, dexterity, and endur-ance reduced by - 1 each.
-Triple Load: Encumbered, but may carry triple personal strength in kilo- grams.
-Strength, dexterity, and endur- ance are each reduced by -2.
+Triple Load: Encumbered, but may carry triple personal strength in kilo-grams.
+Strength, dexterity, and endur-ance are each reduced by -2.
 Individual must be a member of a military unit to carry triple load.

 GRAVITATIONAL EFFECTS

 World Normal Double Triple
 0 200.0% 400.0% 600.0%
 1 187.5% 375.0% 562.5%